Yu-Gi-Oh! The Duelists of the Roses: Plot

-The game's character Yugi Mutou portrays a caricature of Henry Tudor (pictured), with a plot inspired by the Wars of the Roses.
+The game's character Yugi Mutou is inspired by a caricature of Henry Tudor (pictured), with a plot inspired by the Wars of the Roses.

 The game is loosely based on the Wars of the Roses, a series of conflicts fought between the House of Lancaster and House of York for control of England in the 15th century.
 Yugi Mutou takes on the role of Henry Tudor, the head of the House of Tudor, while Seto Kaiba plays Christian Rosenkreuz, the leader of the Yorkist clan force.
 Other characters from the series take on the roles and names of those involved in the conflict.

 The player controls the "Rose Duelist," who is summoned from an unknown time period to 1485 by a Lancastrian druid to help them defeat the Yorkists and reclaim the throne.
 Both sides have eight "rose cards" with sorcerous abilities.
 The Lancastrians want the Yorkists' white rose cards because Seto's forces are using their power to create a barrier that protects their territory, and the Yorkists want the Lancastrians' red rose cards because Seto needs all 16 rose cards to attempt a forbidden "rose summoning" that would give the Yorkists great power.
 The Rose Duelist also requires all 16 cards to conjure enough power to return to their appropriate time period, forcing the player to choose a side.
 (Note: All events are depicted throughout the cinematic events and cutscenes of the game.)